 General Information (Inc Uniform)

-The school is situated in the village of Wittering, close to RAF Wittering home of the Harrier Jump Jet.
-It is a co-educational day school for children aged 4 - 11 yrs and mainly serves the villages of Wittering, Thornhaugh and Wansford (North of the River Nene), although children living outside this area may also be admitted.
-Approximately two thirds to three quarters of pupils who attend the school are children of RAF personnel quartered at Wittering.
+The school is situated in the village of Wittering, close to RAF Wittering.
+It is a School for children aged 4 - 11 yrs and mainly serves the villages of Wittering, Thornhaugh and Wansford (North of the River Nene), although children living outside this area may also be admitted.

 Times of the School Day